15 Quiet Patios Because This Is All A Bit Much

-People want to sit outside at restaurants.
-And thanks to the pandemic, tons of places have been able to set up tables on sidewalks and streets, so there are more places to eat outdoors than ever.
-But if you want to sit outside in some relative peace and quiet - without having pedestrians, dogs, couriers, and the ever-present fleet of Amazon Prime trucks going by - you still have options.
-After all, you just spent a year in relative solitude, and maybe the idea of hanging out on crowded patios chatting with people you haven’t seen since 2019 feels a little like social whiplash.
+People want to sit outside when it's nice out.
+And tons of places have been able to set up tables on sidewalks and streets, so there are more places to eat outdoors than ever.
+But if you want to sit outside in some relative peace and quiet—without having pedestrians, dogs, couriers, and the ever-present fleet of Amazon Prime trucks going by—you still have options.
 Here’s a list of relatively secluded or out-of-the-way patios for you to eat and drink outside in Chicago.

 Bistro Campagne’s courtyard is charming, with brick walls, ivy, and lots of plants and trees.
 It’s also one of the best-kept secrets in Lincoln Square, which means the crowd (to the extent that there is one) seems to be filled with mostly regulars.
 Stick with French classics like escargot and boeuf bourguignon, and plan on ordering a second bottle of wine as an excuse to spend more time here.
 Who knows, maybe you’ll become a regular, too.

 This Filipino restaurant in Wicker Park works well for date night, dinner with a friend, or even just having some chicken adobo by yourself.
 The charm factor increases even more when you can sit on their small, tree-lined back patio.
 It feels like the kind of tiny urban backyard you’re certain exists but have never experienced for yourself, like exact change or a runner’s high.
 Don’t skip out on dessert while you’re here—the pastries are fantastic and the halo halo is some of the best we’ve had in Chicago.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.